ToyeAy2/Projects/ML-Projects/stock_market_prediction/README.md

 ## Synopsis

+Instructions for uploading data are contained within the final report pdf file.
 Examples for using the Chart.js library in a Flask web application for creating line charts.

 ## How to Run